jfriedly/bedrocklinux-website/markdown/introduction.md

 - What if the chroot system is fine but the client breaks?
 What if the user forgets that he/she uses the client's shell and removes the client?
-- The typical Unix system used to determine which shell to run requires the full page to shells to be set within `/etc/passwd`.
+- The typical Unix system used to determine which shell to run requires the full path to shells to be set within `/etc/passwd`.
 However, this path will likely change depending on which client is attempting to run the shell.
-For example, the core Bedrock Linux see `zsh` located at `/var/local/brpath/zsh`, but a Debian client will see the same `zsh` located at `/bin/zsh`.
+For example, the core Bedrock Linux may see `zsh` located at `/var/local/brpath/zsh`, but a Debian client may see the same `zsh` located at `/bin/zsh`.
 Having two differing paths for zsh like this will not work with a single login and the traditional Unix `/etc/passwd` system.

 Bedrock Linux provides two options to resolve these issues: